 Fathers don’t get enough attention during pregnancy and early parenthood.
 Expected to be the tower of strength for their partners, new fathers are, in fact, having their own unique and challenging experience.
-Anthropologist E.B.
-Taylor used the term couvade to describe the cross-cultural rituals that fathers enact during pregnancy.
+In 1865, anthropologist, E.B.
+Taylor, used the term couvade to describe cross-cultural rituals that fathers enact during pregnancy.
 In Papua New Guinea, for example, fathers build a hut at the outskirts of the village and mimic labor pains until the baby is born.
 Fathers in modern times develop pregnancy symtoms: weight gain, hormonal changes, disturbed sleep, and morning nausea.

-Dads get mixed messages during pregnancy.
-While the father’s participation in pregnancy and childbirth may be encouraged, the father often feels that he’s in the way.
-The pregnant father can also feel marginalized by childbirth education classes that focus only on the mother’s experience and would benefit from preparation for birth and parenthood that is more father-appropriate.
+Even though fathers are having their own profound experience during pregnancy, they often get mixed messages.
+While their participation in pregnancy and childbirth may be encouraged, the father often feels that he’s in the way.
+The pregnant father can also feel marginalized by childbirth education classes that focus only on the mother’s experience and would benefit from preparation for birth and parenthood that is more father-centered.

-The mother’s superior position to the newborn baby, although natural and expected, can be stressful for the father; and while he supports breastfeeding, it may make him feel inferior.
-According to a 2012 Australian study, Dads also experience postpartum depression (PPD), even at a slightly higher rate than do moms.
+The mother’s superior position to the newborn baby, although natural and expected, can be stressful for the father; and while he supports breastfeeding, it may make him feel left out.
+According to a 2012 Australian study, dads also experience postpartum depression (PPD), even at a slightly higher rate than do moms.
 Dads under 30 have a 40% higher chance of PPD.

-For gender non-conforming parents, traditional parental names can be problematic.
+These issues affect gender non-conforming parents in a unique way as traditional parental names can be problematic.
 According to Ellen Kahn, director of the Children, Youth & Families Program at the Human Rights Campaign,

 “For queer parents who don’t think of themselves as gender conforming, “mommy” and “daddy” may be a little discordant with the way they think of themselves.”